vimaec/vim-web-demo/README.md

-# VIM WebGL Test App
+# VIM Web Demo App

+This repository demonstrates how to load and use the VIM Web NPM package.

 ## Setup